Opetushallitus/jod-yksilo-ui/README.md

 npm update @jod/design-system
 ```

-If there is error from missing files run the following command in assets-folder
+If there is error from missing files run the following commands in assets-folder

 ```shell
 aws-vault exec okm-jod-sharedservices-c-acc